 “They’re Coming To Get You, Barbara!”

-It is only after Johnny dies that Barbara begins to flee, a moment which she later recounts as sexual violence.
+It is only after Johnny dies that Barbara begins to flee, a moment which she later recounts as a form of sexual violence.
 She describes the attack to Ben by noting that the man grabbed her and tried to rip at her clothes.
 Barbara seems unable to remove the connotations of the living from the dead, as she creates associations which no longer make sense in a world of undead and unthinking beings.
 The threat of sexual violence certainly reappears in the group, particularly with Harry Cooper’s attempt to bring her in the basement with the other girls, but it is never directly discussed, just insinuated.